rthrash/modAI/core/components/modai/README.md

 # modAI
-A proof of concept Extra generative AI creation of SEO-related content including page titles, meta titles, meta descriptions, page summaries, and images/alt text that can be used for Open Graph shares or hero sections that are all the rage for the top of web pages.
+A proof of concept generative AI Extra – perfect for speeding up the time needed for SEO-related content including page titles, meta titles, meta descriptions, page summaries, and images/alt text that can be used for Open Graph shares or hero sections that are all the rage for the top of web pages.

-The Plugin adds a sparkle (✦) button next to fields or labels in the back-end Manager.
+The modAI Plugin adds a sparkle button (✦) next to fields or labels in back-end Manager for MODX Revolution.
 When clicked, it:

-- uses prompts based on the type of content being created,
+1. uses field-specific prompts for the type of content being created,
-- uses the ChatGPT API to create said content, and
+2. uses the ChatGPT API to create said content, and
-- dumps the result into the appropriate field or a textarea that you can copy/paste from (e.g., for the Content field).
+3. dumps the result directly into the appropriate field or a textarea that you can copy/paste from (e.g., for longer format articles going into the Content field).

 ## Requirements